Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 **NOTE**: Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
 File transfers can also be done via SCP.

-# 3. Speed up the design flow
+## 3. Speed up the design flow
-### 3.1 Define a key pair
+### 3.1 Define a RSA key pair
 We will generate an RSA key pair that will prevent you from using the *xilinx* password in your SSH and SCP commands:
 * Open a command line terminal (**IMPORTANT**: within Windows use the Git Bash Terminal or the Linux Subsystem Terminal for this).
-* Generate a key pair:
+* Generate the key pair:
 ```bash
 ssh-keygen -t rsa
 ```
-* You can proceed with the default configurations and hit *Enter*
+* You can proceed with the default configurations and hit *Enter*.
 * Upload the the generated key pair to the Redpitaya-125-14 (password: *xilinx*).
 ```bash
 ssh-copy-id xilinx@<static-ip-address>